thesovereignrepo/The-Sovereign-Repository/Bitcoin/Network/Nodes.md

 ## Some interesting sites to view public live network nodes

 ### [Bitnodes](https://bitnodes.io)
 Bitnodes is a site listing reachable bitcoin nodes.
 Nodes configured with a static IP address appear in the list.
 Privately nodes communicating with tor only don't appear.
-This list however can give you insights into the size and detail of the publically visible nodes in the network.
+This list however can give you insights into the size and detail of the publilly visible nodes in the network.

 ### [Bitcoin Testnet Explorer](https://live.blockcypher.com/btc-testnet/)
 An explorer for testnet.